-NOTE: Foreclosures and Ejectments can resume on July 25, 2020, meaning these matters can be heard beginning on July 25, 2020.
-New cases that are filed after May 22, 2020 will be stayed upon filing until July 25, 2020.
-There are certain new requirements, such as a Certification of CARES Act Compliance.
+Foreclosures and Ejectments can resume on July 25, 2020, meaning these matters can be heard beginning on July 25, 2020.
+New cases that are filed after May 22, 2020 were stayed upon filing until July 25, 2020.

-Governor Larry Hogan has issued an order requiring that no electric, gas, sewage disposal, telephone, water, cable, or internet provider can terminate your service if it is being used in your home, until the health emergency is over, but no later than September 1, 2020.
+Governor Larry Hogan has issued an order that no electric, gas, sewage disposal, telephone, water, cable, or internet provider can terminate your service if it is being used in your home, until the health emergency is over, but no later than September 1, 2020.

 A company providing those services cannot charge you a late fee during the health emergency.